-By offering e.g. telecommuting, the possibility to work part-time, family-friendly meeting times, emergency childcare ("Notmütter"), a parent-child office, support of partners in their search of work in the Hamburg area ("double career"), and family-oriented activities, such as the yearly summer company outing for employees with their families, diversity cooking, a children's clothing flea market, and networking meetings, etc. (all temporarily limited due to the COVID-19 pandemic), the Management Board promotes a working culture that enables employees to combine personal obligations, such as childcare or caring for individuals in need of assistance or care, with their professional obligations, and by offering these family-friendly working conditions the Company is able to attract new colleagues from around the world.
+By offering e.g. telecommuting, the possibility to work part-time, family-friendly meeting times, emergency childcare ("Notmütter"), a parent-child office, support of partners in their search of work in the Hamburg area ("double career"), and family-oriented activities, such as the yearly summer company outing for employees with their families, diversity cooking, a children's clothing flea market, and networking meetings, etc., the Management Board promotes a working culture that enables employees to combine personal obligations, such as childcare or caring for individuals in need of assistance or care, with their professional obligations, and by offering these family-friendly working conditions the Company is able to attract new colleagues from around the world.